Ełk: High schools

+Sports

+Local sports clubs include football club Mazur Ełk, boxing club Mazur Ełk, cycling club LUKK Ełk, judo club MKS Żak Ełk and basketball club Wilki Ełk.

+The Polish Cyclo-cross Championships were held in Ełk in 1998, 2005 and 2012.

 Religion

-Before World War II, the town and its surroundings were almost entirely (>95%) Lutheran.
-After the German populace fled or was expelled, the main religion in Ełk became Roman Catholicism, although a number of Protestant churches are also represented and play an important role in the religious life of the population.
+Since the medieval Christianization of the region, the city's population was Roman Catholic, and after the Reformation, it was almost entirely Lutheran until World War II.
+After the war, the main religion in Ełk became again Roman Catholicism, although a number of Protestant churches are also represented and play an important role in the religious life of the population.
 These include the Methodist, Baptist, Pentecostal (Assemblies of God - Kościół Zielonoświątkowy) and other churches.
 Ełk is the center of the Catholic Diocese of Ełk with its bishop Jerzy Mazur.